Beba (restaurant): Recognition

 In a 2019 review, Montreal Gazette restaurant critic Joanna Fox gave Beba 3 1/2 out 4 stars, calling it "Verdun’s best-kept secret" and praised it as a neighbourhood restaurant that “feels special,” with food that is “interesting, ever-changing and incredibly well-executed.”
 She highlighted dishes such as the Swiss chard involtini and weekly-changing empanadas, describing them as thoughtfully composed and full of confident, layered flavours.

 Condé Nast magazine praised Beba for its "elegant yet neighborhood-y vibes" and its "unlikely-but-it-works combination of Argentine, Mediterranean, and Québecois cuisines," calling it "an essential snapshot of the real Montreal."

 Beba has made American food magazine Bon Appétit list for best restaurants in Montreal, with the publication stating that the restaurant is “fun and friendly,” and praising its menu rooted in the Schor brothers’ Argentine Jewish background, including dishes like empanadas and a sardine montadito inspired by their childhood snack of pickled herring on a sesame bagel.

 In 2025, the business received a 'Recommended' designation in Quebec's inaugural Michelin Guide.
 Per the guide, a 'Recommended' selection "is the sign of a chef using quality ingredients that are well cooked; simply a good meal" and that the anonymous inspectors had found "the food to be above average, but not quite at [Michelin star] level."

-Beba was ranked #50 in the inaugural North America's 50 Best Restaurants list published in September 2025.
+Beba was ranked #50 in the inaugural North America's 50 Best Restaurants list published in September 2025, and ranked #27 in the 2026 publication.

 Canada's 100 Best Restaurants Ranking

 The restaurant has appeared on Canada's 100 Best Restaurants ranking annually since debuting in 2020.
-As of the 2025 publication, Beba is ranked #7 in the country, the highest it has placed.
+As of the 2026 publication, Beba is ranked #6 in the country, the highest it has placed.